acceleratescience/acceleratescience.github.io/_projects/2022-09-13-building-an-atlas-of-human-development.md

   - human-development
 featured_image: /assets/uploads/anirudh-yqyaclw8o2u-unsplash.jpeg
 people:
-  - neil-lawrence
-  - aditya-ravuri
+  - Aditya Ravuri
-  - vidhi-lalchand
+  - Neil D. Lawrence
 ---
 ### The Human Cell Atlas programme aims to chart the properties of human cells, building a reference map of the human body that can be used to understand human health and to treat disease.